 Functional cookies enable the website to provide enhanced functionality and personalization.
 They may be set by us or by third party providers whose services we have added to our pages.
 If you do not allow these cookies then some or all of these services may not function properly.

-Performance cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site (e.g. Google Analytics).
+Performance cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site (e.g. Advanced features of Google Analytics).
 They help us to know which pages are the most and least popular and see how visitors move around the site.
 All information these cookies collect is aggregated and therefore anonymous.